 "After I finished my BCL, I stayed on in Oxford and gained a DPhil in law.
 In January 2005, I was appointed a lecturer in the Law School at the University of Melbourne and am now a Professor there.
-In February 2016 I was appointed Deputy Dean of the Melbourne Law School.
-The scholarship meant that I have been able to start my academic career by taking the BCL, which led to my research degree and my current appointment!
+From 2016-2020 I was Deputy Dean and Head of Department of the Melbourne Law School and in 2020 was Kwa Geok Choo Distinguished Visitor at the National University of Singapore.
+I am currently the Academic Director of the Researcher Development Unit and I also chair the Charity Law Association of Australia and New Zealand.
+The Oxford scholarship meant that I have been able to start my academic career by taking the BCL, which led to my research degree and my current appointment!
 I have made many friends from all over the world through that time in Oxford."